Nanny Tax Services

 If you employ a nanny and are uncertain what taxes you owe — and what paperwork to submit — you're not alone.

 if you paid your nanny:

 - More than $1,000 per quarter

-If your nanny is your spouse, parent, or a child under 21 or anyone under 18, you are not liable for paying nanny taxes, even if the pay threshold is exceeded.
+If your nanny is your spouse, parent, your child (under age 21), or anyone under 18, you are not responsible for paying nanny taxes, even if the pay threshold is exceeded.

 SurePayroll Makes Managing Your Nanny Taxes a Breeze.

 Doing it Yourself:

 Calculate the amount to withhold for Social Security and Medicare, federal unemployment taxes (FUTA) and state unemployment taxes, if applicable in your state.